attainu/python-project-jyotirmay-pathak-au9/README.md

 It is a 2 player chess game and it supports all the features of the game like move validation, Checkmate-Stalemate detection, Pawn promotion.
 Apart from all valid chess logic, the GUI lets user know:
---What are the possible moves for a specific piece --Wheather the performed move is legal or not
+--What are the possible moves for a specific piece --Whether the performed move is legal or not
 --User can simply reset the game typing "r" key and undo moves by typing "u" key in the keyboard.